 Change your domain registrar's name servers for your domain

-Typically, you must provide at least two Cloud DNS name servers to the registrar.
-To benefit from Cloud DNS' high availability, you must use all name servers.
+Typically, you must provide at least two Cloud DNS name servers to the domain registrar.
+To benefit from Cloud DNS's high availability, you must use all the name servers.

 After changing your domain registrar's name servers, it can take a while for resolver traffic to be directed to your new Cloud DNS name servers.
 Resolvers could continue to use your old name servers until the TTL on the old NS records expire.

 - To find solutions for common issues that you might encounter when using Cloud DNS, see Troubleshooting.